TheoKouzelis/TheoKouzelis.github.io/about.md

 **Developer: April 2010 - Present Day**
 At Wirebox I work on a large range of projects, both remotely and on site at our client's offices.
 I play a large roll in quoting on new work and liaising with clients to spec out software features.
-It's common for us to work alone or in teams were we have to juggle multiple features by using GIT branching strategies.
+It's common for us to work alone or in teams where we have to juggle multiple features by using GIT branching strategies.
 Within the company I help mentoring some of the junior developers and research new technologies.